How to enter

 - The writer’s name should only appear on the entry form – not on the poem itself.

-- Entries must be received by midnight on 6 July 2020.
+- Entries must be received by midnight on the deadline date.

 - Copyright remains with the individual writers.
 The International Institute of Modern Letters (IIML) reserves the right to publish the prize-winning entries without further payment.

-- The 2020 winner and shortlisted poets will be announced on National Poetry Day, 22 August.
+- The 2020 winner and shortlisted poets will be announced in September.

 For more information, email firstname.lastname@example.org or telephone: +64-4-463 6854.